-Agricultural appraisal lowers the taxable value of land.
-As noted previously, it values land based on its capacity to produce crops, livestock, qualified wildlife or timber, rather than its value on the real estate market.
-This method typically reduces your property tax bill.
+Agricultural appraisal lowers the value of land.
+It values land based on the land’s capacity to produce crops, livestock, qualified wildlife, or timber, instead of its value on the real estate market.
+This lower value reduces property taxes on the land.

 What land qualifies?

-Taxpayers may qualify for agricultural appraisal under two different state laws.
-The newer one is called “open-space valuation” or “1-d-1 appraisal” (after Article 8, Section 1-d-1 of the Texas Constitution).
-Nearly all land that receives agricultural appraisal falls under this law.
-Details on the older law—known as “1-d” or “agricultural use”—are available from your appraisal district.
-Very few landowners apply for “1-d” since you have to show at least 50 percent of your income comes from farming or ranching.
+Taxpayers may qualify for agricultural appraisal under two different laws.
+The newer law is called “open-space valuation” or “1-d-1 appraisal” (after Article 8, Section 1-d-1 of the Texas Constitution).
+Nearly all land that receives agricultural appraisal is under this law.
+Details on the older law — known as “1-d” or “agricultural use” — are available from your appraisal district.

-To receive “1-d-1 appraisal,” your land must meet the following criteria.
+For “1-d-1 appraisal,” the land must meet the following:

 - Timberland must be used with the intent to produce income and be devoted principally to the production of timber.

 - Both agricultural land and timberland must be devoted to production at a level of intensity that is common in the local area.

 - The land must have been devoted to agricultural and/or timber production for at least five of the past seven years.
 However, land within the city limits must have been devoted continuously for the preceding five years, unless the land did not receive substantially equal city services as other properties in the city.